 Learning Journey to Chinatown

 As part of our National Education programme, we had organized a Chinatown Heritage Tour on Tuesday, 30 January 2007 from 8:15 am – 12:30 pm to help our P6 pupils to enrich his or her personal experience while enjoying the sights and knowledge of Chinatown.
 We hope this tour would motivate our pupils to learn more about our national treasure found here.
 It is important for our younger generations to grow up knowing these special historical facts of our past as they will grow to become the future leaders for our country.
+Till today, Chinatown remains as a place of interest for Chinese and tourists alike, especially during Chinese New Year.
+Pupils visited different communities in Chinatown.
+They would be able to understand the multi-racial tolerance and harmony among our major ethnic groups in Singapore.
+Trained STB facilitators guided the pupils in the tour.
+Worksheets were provided for them to enhance their learning.

 Cheryl Goh Xue Qing of P6/6: I am very happy with the visit that was well organized and informative.
 I also find the worksheets very enriching.
 It helped me gained more knowledge and helped me to understand better.
 We went to Chinatown to understand and appreciate the rich cultural and historical heritage of our people and to share a common bond which will hold our society together as a people and as a nation.
 I had also learnt more about the Malay, Indian and Chinese cultures and traditions.
 The tour was not only fascinating and interesting, but was also impressive.
 It was truly a fruitful trip for me.
 I hope that I could go to Chinatown or a learning journey trip again.